niplav/site/range_and_forecasting_accuracy.md

 the Metaculus data.
 It's 80% likely we would have had the same result, given that the correlation was 0: not solid foundation to base further understanding on.
-But we got the same result with the PredictionBook data, with a very decent p-value, so what is going on?
+But we got the same result with the PredictionBook data, with a decent p-value, so what is going on?

 The explanation falls back to the considerations in [the section on range and biased questions](#Range_and_Biased_Questions): the long-range